-First-degree burns only involve the outermost layer of skin.
+Only involve the outermost layer of skin.
 The skin may turn pinkish or red, and the area becomes mildly inflamed and painful.
 Small first-degree burns heal fairly quickly.

-Second-degree burns involve damage to deeper layers of the skin.
+Involve damage to deeper layers of the skin.
 These burns tend to be very red, painful, and form blisters.
 They can take a long time to heal and should be tended to appropriately.
 Infections may occur, and if large or sensitive parts of the body are involved, they can be life-threatening without medical care.

-Third-degree burns happen when the layers of the skin have been burned through completely and may affect underlying structures.
+Happen when the layers of the skin have been burned through completely and may affect underlying structures.
 These burns can destroy nerves, fat, muscle, and bone.
 The wound may appear white and seem dry, or it may be blackened and charred.
 Third-degree burns are a medical emergency that require immediate treatment, as death can result if not properly cared for.